Using BizTalk Editor

 Solution Explorer.
 This view is on the right side of the Visual Studio shell.
 It shows the BizTalk project and the various items it contains.
 Use Solution Explorer to add new and existing schemas to the project, and to open schemas that are already part of the project.
 For example, to create a new schema, right-click the BizTalk project in the Solution Explorer window, click Add, click New Item, and then use the Add New Item dialog box to name and create a new schema.

 Visual Studio Properties window.
 You use this view to examine and set most of the schema and node properties.
 When you select a node in the schema tree view, or select a schema in the Solution Explorer window, the corresponding properties of that node or schema are displayed in the Properties window using the standard Visual Studio paradigms.
 For example, the properties are grouped into categories, and can be displayed according to these categories or alphabetically.
-For detailed information about the different sets of properties that are available when different types of nodes, or the schema, are selected, see the Schema Property Reference in the UI guidance and Developers reference.
+For detailed information about the different sets of properties that are available when different types of nodes, or the schema, are selected, see the Schema Property Reference in the UI guidance and developers API namespace reference.

 In addition to these views, you can interact with several dialog boxes.
 You usually open these dialog boxes when you are editing a complex property such as a collection.